ncarlier/readflow/docs/content/en/read-flow/read/index.md

 You will also find in this page the marking button.

 The history is regularly cleaned of its oldest articles.

+If you want to read this article later you can mark it as `to read`.
+It will then be moved into the reading flow.

 If you wish to keep an article you can click on the star.
 It will be kept whatever is its reading state.